-Blink, and before we know it, the holidays are here again.
-With that comes the joy of giving and receiving gifts, but first — the fun of shopping for them.
-Shopping is particularly joyous in Sonoma County, too, because rather than giant copycat malls, most of our destinations are quaint town squares, villages, and unique, independently-owned collections.
+Blink, and before we know it, the holidays will be here again.
+The season comes with the joy of giving and receiving gifts, but first there’s the fun of finding them.
+Shopping is particularly joyous in Sonoma County, because while we do have a few great malls, our focus is on quaint town squares and villages, and unique, independently-owned boutiques.

 Sonoma Plaza, Sonoma

-As the largest Plaza of its kind in California, this eight-acre park and town center is ringed with charming shops, tasting rooms, and popular restaurants.
-The mix of small stores is beguiling, from lovely vintage inspired clothing at Bella Vita (see photo at left), to cozy handcrafted bedding at Broadway Quilts, to fair trade kid’s wear, coffee, home decor and jewelry at The Global Heart.
+The largest plaza of its kind in California, this eight-acre park and town center is ringed with charming shops, tasting rooms, and popular restaurants.
+The mix of small stores is beguiling, from handcrafted bedding at Broadway Quilts, to fair trade kid’s wear, coffee, home decor, and jewelry at Global Heart.

-You can stock up on boutique cheeses and jams at Epicurean Connection, gorgeous kitchen tools at Williams-Sonoma, and spices at the Savory Spice Shop.
-The list goes on and on, but be sure not to miss The Church Mouse, a treasure chest of gently loved clothing, furniture, books and jewelry with proceeds benefiting the St. Francis Solano School.
+You can stock up on gorgeous kitchen tools at Williams-Sonoma, and spices at the Savory Spice Shop.
+Nearby, the Church Mouse is a treasure chest of gently loved clothing, furniture, books, and jewelry, with proceeds benefiting the St. Francis Solano School.

 Healdsburg Plaza, Healdsburg